gridpocket/project-iostack/meter_gen/README.md

 # Information
 This meter generator use a locations.json file to add city information.
 This locations.json file is a copy of another public Github repository on MIT Licence (<a href="https://github.com/sjlu/cities/">src</a>)

-The meter_gen appliation is open source, free to modify and user for all purposes.
+The meter_gen appliation is open source, free to modify and to be used for all non-commercial and commercial purposes.

 Contributors : Guillaume Pilot, Filip Gluszak - GRIDPOCKET SAS - IOStack project 2016